Gender-Dysphoric/Gender-Incongruent Persons: Treatment Recommendations from the Endocrine Society

 ADULT AND YOUTH EVALUATION

 Only trained mental health professionals should diagnose gender dysphoria/gender incongruence in adults.
 They should be competent in using the Diagnostic and Statistical Manual of Mental Disorders and the International Statistical Classification of Diseases and Related Health Problems for diagnostic purposes.
-They should be able to distinguish between gender dysphoria/gender incongruence and other similar conditions, and have sufficient
+They should be able to distinguish between gender dysphoria/gender incongruence and other similar conditions, and have sufficient training to diagnose psychiatric conditions.
+They should have the ability to initiate, or refer for, appropriate treatment and psychosocially assess the patient's mental health.

 Coverage of guidelines from other organizations does not imply endorsement by AFP or the AAFP.